- Use online tools and resources to find the right car for your needs

 - Know how to negotiate to get the best price and terms on your next car

 Your current vehicle may be running just fine, but it’s important to plan ahead so you’re not caught by surprise.
 Start researching now, before the big day comes, so you can confidently choose a car you’ll be happy with for as long as you plan to keep it.
+If possible, try to schedule your car-buying during the best times in your busy school year.

 Use this 14-point car buying checklist to help you thoroughly research your future car now so you can get the best deal when it’s time to go buy your new ride.